ThaiNX1/HealthApp/README.md

-# React Clean Architecture Project
+# Health App - React Clean Architecture Project

 This project demonstrates a clean architecture implementation using React, TypeScript, and styled-components.